NorseJedi/obsidian-rpg-player-notes/README.md

 ### Note Type Paths
 A path can point to either a folder, a note or a section within a note.
 This determines where and how the new note is created.
 * If the path points to a folder, the new note will be created in that folder.
-* If the path points to a note, the new note will be created as a H1 section in that note.
+* If the path points to a note, the new note will be created as an H1 section in that note.
 * If the path points to a section within a note, the new note will be created as a subsection in that section (i.e. if the target is an H2 section, the new note will be created as an H3 section).

 Any folder, note, or header that doesn't exist in the path when a new note is created will be created automatically.